Zinc Barnes – Rich in Ingenuity

 Gold Hill, Nevada Timothy H. O'Sullivan, 1867

-Sometime in the early 1860s, Zinc Barnes was engaged in the livery business in Gold Hill, Nevada, and had Dick Dey in his employ as a bookkeeper.
-After an unsuccessful season, during which the business went from bad to worse, Zinc failed and petitioned the court to be declared insolvent.
+Sometime in the early 1860s, Zinc Barnes was engaged in the livery business in Gold Hill, Nevada, and employed Dick Dey as a bookkeeper.
+After an unsuccessful season, during which the business went from bad to worse, Zinc failed and petitioned the court for insolvency.
 In due time, the case came on for a hearing, and that morning Zinc met Dick and said that he desired him to go into court and attend to the matter.
-Dick replied in much surprise that there wasn’t anything to be done that he knew of, and asked, “What do you want me to do?”
-Zinc’s knowledge of books and accounts was very limited, but in a general way, he thought the bookkeeper would be wanted, and so he said, “Well, go up to court and make a showing of some kind for me.”
+Dick replied, much to his surprise, that there wasn’t anything to be done that he knew of, and asked, “What do you want me to do?”
+Zinc’s knowledge of books and accounts was very limited, but in a general way, he thought the bookkeeper would be wanted, so he said, “Well, go up to court and make a showing of some kind for me.”
 “A showing,” said Dick, “why, there is no showing that can be made.
 It is a clear case of insolvency, and the books and accounts are all on file in the court.”

 “Well,” said Zinc, “Go up anyhow, and if you can’t do nothin’ else, charge somethin’ up to sundries.”

-Zinc was liberal and the matter of salary was easily agreed on, and then Hallock asked how he wanted the books kept, in a double or single entry.
+Zinc was liberal, and the salary was agreed on easily.
+Then Hallock asked how he wanted the books kept, in double or single entry.

 Livery Stable